He traded fjords and lutefisk for prairies and beef and in the process became part of Fort Worth’s wild West lore.

 The 1880 census listed Anderson as a gunsmith.

-Anderson also told the interviewer about how he and two of his “six-gun Colt .45″s in 1884 played a role in Timothy Isaiah “Longhaired Jim” Courtright’s great escape (see Closing Argument: When the Jury Is a Mob).
+Anderson also told the interviewer about how he and two of his “six-gun Colt .45″s in 1884 played a role in Timothy Isaiah “Longhaired Jim” Courtright’s great escape (see Part 1).
 In his own words, here is Anderson’s account (which differs in some minor details from published accounts):

 “When I established my gun store . . .
 I started with a capital of $15, borrowed money, and have continued in the business since.
 I am, at this time, the oldest merchandising business in Fort Worth.